microsoft/vstest-docs/docs/report.md

 files of a specific reporting format, or even report results to various CI/CD services.
 Default inputs to a test logger can be provided in the command line.

- Please refer [todo](https://github.com/Microsoft/vstest-docs/blob/master/docs/report.md#create-a-test-logger) for instructions on creating a test logger and [todo]() if you're interested in the architecture of a test logger.
+ Please refer to [this section](https://github.com/Microsoft/vstest-docs/blob/master/docs/report.md#create-a-test-logger) for instructions on creating a test logger and [todo]() if you're interested in the architecture of a test logger.

 ### Available test loggers